Aafrakhan/Retail-Store-Sales-EDA-using-Python-Task5/README.md

 Performed EDA on cleaned retail sales data (12,575 rows) using Python (Pandas, NumPy, Matplotlib, Seaborn) to extract patterns, trends, and anomalies.

 ## Tools Used
-Python (Pandas, Matplotlib, Seaborn) in Jupyter Notebook
+Python (Pandas, NumPy, Matplotlib, Seaborn) in Jupyter Notebook

 ## Key Findings
 - Price is the biggest driver of revenue (correlation: 0.85 with total spent)